 - Remove from fire and let it cool whilst you are preparing the walnut cake.

-- Bit the egg yolks and the sugar until the mixture has turned white.
+- Follow in with the egg yolks until the mixture has turned white.
 Slowly add in the cognac as you continue to mix.

 - Bit the egg whites into meringue consistency material